kirkbushell/eloquence/README.md

 To get this working, you need to do two steps:

-1. Configure the count cache on the model and
+1. Use the Countable trait on the model and
-2. Add the count cache observer to the model to listen for certain events
+2. Configure the count cache settings

 #### Configure the count cache

-To setup the count cache configuration, we need to have the model implement the CountCache interface, like so:
+To setup the count cache configuration, we need to have the model use Countable trait, like so:

-    class Post extends Eloquent implements CountCache {
+    class Post extends Eloquent {
+        use Countable;

         public function countCaches() {
             return [User::class];
         }
     }

-This tells the count cache manager that the Post model has a count cache on the User model.
-So, whenever a post is added, or modified or deleted, the count cache observer will update the appropriate user's count cache for their posts.
+This tells the count cache that the Post model has a count cache on the User model.
+So, whenever a post is added, or modified or deleted, the count cache behaviour will update the appropriate user's count cache for their posts.
 In this case, it would update `post_count` on the user model.

 The example above uses the following standard conventions: